jonesdeveloperchung-pixel/MyChatDev/README.md

 ## ✅ Validating the Output

 After a successful run, you can validate the system's output by inspecting the generated deliverables and logs.
+This can be done via the file system or through the Web UI's "Past Tasks" section.

 ### 1. Check the Deliverables